-Placer Advanced Robotics & Technology is current accepting student applications for the 2019-2020 season:
+Placer Advanced Robotics & Technology will soon be accepting student applications for the 2019-2020 season:

 Review the student requirements on this page